aeon-toolkit/aeon/docs/getting_started.md

 the very latest algorithms for time series machine learning, in addition to a range of classical techniques for the following learning tasks:

-- Classification, where a collection of time series labelled with a discrete value is used to train a model to predict unseen cases ([more details](examples/classification/classification.ipynb)).
+- **Classification**, where a collection of time series labelled with a discrete value is used to train a model to predict unseen cases ([more details](examples/classification/classification.ipynb)).
-- Regression, where a collection of time series labelled with a continuous value is used to train a model to predict unseen cases ([more details](examples/regression/regression.ipynb)).
+- **Regression**, where a collection of time series labelled with a continuous value is used to train a model to predict unseen cases ([more details](examples/regression/regression.ipynb)).
-- Clustering, where a collection of time series without any labels are used to train a model to label cases ([more details](examples/clustering/clustering.ipynb)).
+- **Clustering**, where a collection of time series without any labels are used to train a model to label cases ([more details](examples/clustering/clustering.ipynb)).
-- Similarity search where the goal is to evaluate the similarity between a query time series and a collection of other longer time series ([more details](examples/similarity_search/similarity_search.ipynb)).
+- **Similarity search** where the goal is to evaluate the similarity between a query time series and a collection of other longer time series ([more details](examples/similarity_search/similarity_search.ipynb)).
-- Anomaly detection where the goal is to find values or areas of a single time series that are not representative of the whole series.
-More details coming soon.
+- **Anomaly detection** where the goal is to find values or areas of a single time series that are not representative of the whole series.
-- Segmentation where the goal is to split a single time series into regions where the series are sofind areas of a time series that are not representative of the whole series ([more details](examples/segmentation/segmentation.ipynb)).
+- **Segmentation** where the goal is to split a single time series into regions where the series are sofind areas of a time series that are not representative of the whole series ([more details](examples/segmentation/segmentation.ipynb)).
-- Forecasting, where the goal is to predict future values for a time series (new module coming soon).
+- **Forecasting**, where the goal is to predict future values for a time series (new module coming soon).

 `aeon` also provides core modules that are used by the modules above:

-- Transformations, where a either a single series or collection is transformed into a different representation or domain.
-More details coming soon.
+- Transformations, where a either a single series or collection is transformed into a different representation or domain. ([more details](examples/transformations/transformations.ipynb)).
 - Distances, which measure the dissimilarity between two time series or collections of series and include functions to align series ([more details](examples/distances/distances.ipynb)).
 - Networks, provides core models for deep learning for all time series tasks ([more